 The recent London Fashion Week debuting the spring 2019 styles of top designers, involved some unlikely runway models – a group of female hackers who spend far more time reading and writing computer code than they do buried in the pages of Vogue magazine.

 One model in particular stood out, not just for the Nicholas Kirkwood boots she was sporting, but also for her serious hacker cred.
 Her name is CyFi, and at 18, she is one of the most high-profile white hat hackers.
-Basically, rather then using her advanced computer skills to hack into systems and wreak havoc, like, for instance, stealing money or important data from banks and other businesses, she uses her tech knowledge for good.
+Basically, rather than using her advanced computer skills to hack into systems and wreak havoc, like, for instance, stealing money or important data from banks and other businesses (the work of black hat hackers), she instead uses her tech knowledge for good.

 White hat hackers – also known as ethical hackers – are often hired by companies to locate vulnerabilities or bugs in their systems that might allow the bad hackers to break into their cyber networks and compromise whatever it is that they’re trying to keep secure.
 CyFi, who goes to high school in Silicon Valley in the U.S., actually co-founded a group and conference known as R00tz Asylum to teach younger kids about ethical hacking and motivate them to find vulnerabilities in mobile apps and programs and help strengthen them.
 CyFi has said, “Our generation has a responsibility to make the internet safer and better.”